Presentation Guide

 Practice Makes Perfect

-Long before the conference, make sure you spend ample time distilling and crafting your ideas into a well-thought-out presentation.
-Do NOT just read out your paper – a well-written paper does not equal an interesting and effective presentation.
+your paper – a well-written paper does not equal an interesting and effective

 Checklist

-• CHECK your facts, figures and quotes are accurate.
+- CHECK your facts, figures and quotes are accurate.

-• CHECK your presentation for grammatical errors and spelling mistakes.
+- CHECK your presentation for grammatical errors and spelling mistakes.
 If English is not your first language, please consider asking a native speaker to assist with this.

-• CHECK your timing, ensuring that your presentation is 15 minutes or less in length.
+- CHECK your timing, ensuring that your presentation is 15 minutes or less in length.
 Coming in under the 15-minute mark is better than overrunning.

-• CHECK your presentation is interesting and informative, and that you are delivering it with the enthusiasm your topic deserves.
+- CHECK your presentation is interesting and informative, and that you are delivering it with the enthusiasm your topic deserves.

-• CHECK you have printed copies of your presentation in case they are requested by audience members.
+- CHECK you have printed copies of your presentation in case they are requested by audience members.